Statement of Inclusion

 Juniper received both her bachelors and masters degree in social work from the Kent School of Social Work at the University of Louisville in 2010.
 Juniper is currently a licensed clinical social worker in the state of KY.

-Juniper is a certified in EMDR and as a Crisis and Suicide First Responder.
-She is certified as a level 2 Ecotherapist with Earthbody Institute and a Yasaei Shinrin-Yoku guide and practitioner with Wildcraft Forest School.
+Juniper is certified in EMDR and as a Crisis and Suicide First Responder.
+She is certified as a level 2 Ecotherapist with the Earthbody Institute and a Yasaei Shinrin Yoku guide and practitioner with the Wildcraft Forest School.
 Juniper is also certified in mindfulness based stress reduction, level 1 Non Violent Communication and has advanced training in essential oils, gut health/nutrition for mental health, wilderness survival skills, wilderness first aid and health at every size fitness instruction.

 They have also studied with the Center for Mindful Ecotherapy, Animas Valley Institute, Passionist Earth and Spirit Center and the Non Violent Communication Academy.

 Juniper is currently in training as a Work That Reconnects (WTR) facilitator with the Spiral Journey Facilitator Development Program and is enrolled with the Music as Medicine Project monthly WTR facilitator group.